yuhang-harry/yuhang-harry.github.io/index.md

 ## About Me

-I am a second-year master's student at Tongji University.
+I am a first-year master's student at Tongji University supervised by [Prof.Junqiao Zhao](http://cs1.tongji.edu.cn/~junqiao/).
+I am interested in reinforcement learning, LLM reasoning and embodied intelligence, with a focus on improving agent generalization in dynamic environments.
+Ultimately, I aim to build generalizable action models to enable intelligent and versatile robot behaviors.

 ## Research Interests